 The Catalina Flying Memorial Ltd was originally founded by members of the Seaplane Pilots Association of Australia with the original intention of buying, restoring and operating a PBY Catalina aircraft for the benefit of the Catalina Association of NSW and the Catalina Aircrew Group.
 The Memorial is also supported by the Sunderland Association and the RAAF Maritime Squadrons.
+The Catalina Flying Memorial Ltd's Catalina VH-CAT is an amphibious 1945 model PBY 6A and was last used as an aerial fire fighting water bomber in Portugal.
 It is the Memorial's intention to maintain and operate this 'Cat' in its original configuration.